Leiden Academic Centre for Drug Research

 Our research is grouped around three Divisions:

-BioTherapeutics focusses on performing research in the development of experimental therapies based on biologics.
+BioTherapeutics focuses on performing research in the development of experimental therapies based on biologics.
 Key areas focus on formulation, delivery and targeting of drugs (i.e. microneedles), pre-clinical testing in advanced models for disease and with a specific aim at artherosclerosis.

 Drug Discovery & Safety research focuses on the context of the process of cancer-cell behaviour and cancer-progression.
 We put the emphasis on two important targets in cancer: kinases and G-protein coupled receptors (GPCRs).
 To deliver the drugs at the right dose, at the right time and at the right place.

 Systems Biomedicine and Pharmacology looks at the development of Personalized Medicine strategies.
 Through the focus of metabolomics and computational modelling (i.e. organ-on-a-chip models) we work on a better understanding of disease progression and treatment-outcomes.
 In addition we work on innovations of treatment options, and better combinations and optimization of drug use.